slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### How does chatGPT work?

+2023-03-06

+2023 is already marked by a major breakthrough on AI.
+Nothing will be the same again.

 ### What is ChatGPT?

 2023-01-28